Trust Pilot Customer Feedback Mobile

 Pole Height

-Pole Base
+Pole Shape

 SHOW FILTERS

 There are roughly 150 million poles in place in the United States, and it’s safe to say that you will find them wherever you go.
+It’s not uncommon to see power lines, transmission lines, or telegraph wires in conjunction with wood-treated poles.

-Wood is not a synthetic (man-made) material.
+• Wood is not a synthetic ( man-made ) material.
 It is grown naturally and is renewable.

-Wood poles do not require maintenance.
+• Wood poles do not require maintenance.
 This maintenance-free feature adds to the already low installation cost.
 All things considered (product price, installation costs, maintenance costs), wood comes out on top compared to the others.

-Steel poles require painting and there are considerable corrosion issues with road salt and salt air.
+• Steel poles require painting and there are considerable corrosion issues with road salt and salt air.

-Concrete is a strong material but is expensive and installation costs are high.
+• Concrete is a strong material but is expensive and installation costs are high.

-Steel and concrete poles require more components such as bolts, wires, etc.
+• Steel and concrete poles require more components such as bolts, wires, etc.

 There are three main types of wood used for wooden transmission poles and utility poles:

-Southern Yellow Pine Wood Poles
+Southern Yellow Pine Utility Poles

 Douglas Fir Wood Poles

-It is known for its ability to bear enormous loads without bending or breaking under pressure.
+• It is known for its ability to bear enormous loads without bending or breaking under pressure.
 This makes it an ideal construction material for poles.

 Western Red Cedar Wood Poles

-A western red cedar utility pole has a better-than-average resistance to decay and insect activity.
+• A western red cedar utility pole has a better-than-average resistance to decay and insect activity.
 This means that less money is spent on adding preservative chemicals to the wood and maintenance of the poles over time.

-It is more expensive than other types of wood used for poles but saves money in the long run.
+• It is more expensive than other types of wood used for poles but saves money in the long run.

 The process of making wooden utility poles begins by choosing the right trees for the job.
 This occurs while they’re still standing.
 They are judged by traits that affect their load-bearing abilities.
 These traits include straightness, length, and taper.
 Less than 10 percent of trees in a typical stand of timber will have the acceptable traits to become a utility pole.